aragon/protocol-dashboard/README.md

 #### 👋 Get started contributing with a [good first issue](https://github.com/1hive/celeste-dashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

-Don't be shy to contribute even the smallest tweak. 🐲 There are still some dragons to be aware of, but we'll be here to help you get started!
+Don't be shy to contribute even the smallest tweak.
+There are still some meteorites to be aware of, but we'll be here to help you get started!

 For other details about contributing here, more information is available in the [contributing guide](./CONTRIBUTING.md).